-- 2.33 It can readily be appreciated from the Appraisal Map at figure 2 that today's Glass Quarter exhibits a somewhat fragmented historic townscape characterised by clusters of obviously significant historic townscape components that are interspersed with areas of less high intrinsic townscape value.
+- 5.14 It can readily be appreciated from the Areas of High Historic Townscape Value at figure 4 that today's Glass Quarter exhibits a somewhat fragmented historic townscape characterised by clusters of obviously significant historic townscape components that are interspersed with areas of less high intrinsic townscape value.
 The latter areas also nevertheless still contain a range of individual historic assets surviving with varying degrees of coherence.
-The Glass Quarter as a whole also represents a huge potential archaeological resource. - 2.34 This fragmentation seems partly to be related to historic ebbs and flows as regards major industrial enterprises in the area including glassworks and the giving over of former industrial land to more modern land uses, particularly housing.
+The Glass Quarter as a whole also represents a huge potential archaeological resource. - This fragmentation seems partly to be related to historic ebbs and flows as regards major industrial enterprises in the area including glassworks and the giving over of former industrial land to more modern land uses, particularly housing.
 Equally, formerly open land has over time increasingly been utilised in the same manner.
-A major factor in the fragmented feel of the area has also been the impact of ever increasing traffic flows having to be accommodated by increasing capacity on the main arterial highway network running through the heart of the Glass Quarter. - Clearly the Glass Quarter nevertheless possesses a wide range of special historic characteristics that define it as a distinctive and highly significant entity that deserves protection, enhancement and promotion.
-Equally clearly a whole suite of protective policy measures will be required to cater for those characteristics and the many different types of historic assets that the Glass Quarter exhibits. - 2.36 In this regard the detailed findings of the Urban HLC must be used to inform land use appraisals and proposals for change in the Glass Quarter and will in future underpin the application of UDP Historic Environment Policy for the area. - 2.37 In particular Policy HE1 Local Character and Distinctiveness specifically sets out to conserve the physical evidence of local character through resisting the loss of physical features that contribute to it and also requires that where new development is proposed every effort is made to ensure it consolidates or enhances the existing character of the locality.
-Implementation of the Policy is stated to be inter alia "Through the preparation of Local Area Character Appraisals". - 2.38 The Glass Quarter Urban HLC will, therefore, be used to test applications with regard to their responsiveness to the locally distinctive characteristics of the Glass Quarter as they are defined by the Urban HLC.
-Intending developers should accordingly utilise the framework provided by the Urban HLC to gain a greater understanding of the
+A major factor in the fragmented feel of the area has also been the impact of ever increasing traffic flows having to be accommodated by increasing capacity on the main arterial highway network running through the heart of the Glass Quarter. - 5.16 Clearly the Glass Quarter nevertheless possesses a wide range of special historic characteristics that define it as a distinctive and highly significant entity that deserves protection, enhancement and promotion.
+Equally clearly a whole suite of protective policy measures will be required to cater for those characteristics and the many different types of historic assets that the Glass Quarter exhibits. - In this regard the detailed findings of the Urban HLC must be used to inform land use appraisals and proposals for change in the Glass Quarter and will in future underpin the application of UDP Historic Environment Policy for the area. - 5.18 In particular Policy HE1 Local Character and Distinctiveness specifically sets out to conserve the physical evidence of local character through resisting the loss of physical features that contribute to it and also requires that where new development is proposed every effort is made to ensure it consolidates or enhances the existing character of the locality.
+Implementation of the Policy is stated to be inter alia "Through the preparation of Local Area Character Appraisals". - 5.19 For conservation areas, statutorily listed buildings and canals UDP Policies HE4, HE6 and HE7 will continue to apply as at present.
+However the Glass Quarter Urban HLC will assist by providing a detailed local context and a better understanding of the contribution such assets make to their locality and therefore of their historic significance and special interest.

-- historic character of areas that they propose to change, using the knowledge gained to guide the design of appropriately sensitive proposals - 2.39 It follows that Design and Access Statements accompanying planning applications must be prepared with full reference to the Glass Quarter Urban HLC and must clearly evidence how the proposals have taken account of its findings in order to produce a locally responsive high quality design that, wherever appropriate, also conserves significant historic assets.
+- The Glass Quarter Urban HLC will, therefore, be used to test applications with regard to their responsiveness to the locally distinctive characteristics of the Glass Quarter as they are defined by the Urban HLC.
+Intending developers should accordingly utilise the framework provided by the Urban HLC to gain a greater understanding of the historic character of areas that they propose to change, using the knowledge gained to guide the design of appropriately sensitive proposals - 5.21 It follows that Design and Access Statements accompanying planning applications must be prepared with full reference to the Glass Quarter Urban HLC and must clearly evidence how the proposals have taken account of its findings in order to produce a locally responsive high quality design that, wherever appropriate, also conserves significant historic assets.